hashicorp/terraform-provider-azuread/website/docs/r/service_principal.html.markdown

 The following arguments are supported:

 * `application_id` - (Required) The ID of the Azure AD Application for which to create a Service Principal.

+* `app_role_assignment_required` - (Optional) Does this Service Principal require an AppRoleAssignment to a user or group before Azure AD will issue a user or access token to the application?
+Defaults to `false`.

 * `tags` - (Optional) A list of tags to apply to the Service Principal.